DALIHILLARY/ping/README.md

 6. Run the monitor job
-    On local environment you can `php artisan schedule:work` On production evironment, set up a cron job per minute as `\bin\php \home\{username}\{project-path}\artisan schedule:run`
+    On local environment you can `php artisan schedule:work`

+    On production environment, set up a cron job per minute as `\bin\php \home\{username}\{project-path}\artisan schedule:run`
 ## Usage